davieghost/MOTHERSHIP/README.md

   </div>
 </div>
 ```
-_note_: columns are not pluralized, as it is silly, the `{NUMBER}` is the changeable element that will give the grid its direction. when you have two or more columns, obviously, you should use numbers that add up to the total number of your grid constant `GR = ...` illustrated below.
+_note_: Columns are not pluralized, as it is silly, the `{NUMBER}` is the changeable element that will give the grid its direction. when you have two or more columns, obviously, you should use numbers that add up to the total number of your grid constant `GR = ...` illustrated below.

 ###### stylus:
 ```js